AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/access.md

 ![Site-Wide Analysis Dashboard](../../assets/tools/site-wide-analysis-tool-dashboard.png)
 *[!DNL Site-Wide Analysis Tool] Dashboard*

-## Option 1: Logging in to your [!DNL Site-Wide Analysis Tool Dashboard] directly from the [!DNL Site-Wide Analysis Tool] domain
+## Option 1: Logging in to your [!DNL Site-Wide Analysis Tool Dashboard] directly from the [!DNL Site-Wide Analysis Tool] domain (for Adobe Commerce on cloud infrastructure only)

 An **[!DNL Adobe ID] is required** to access a [!DNL Commerce] account.
 If you already have a [!DNL Commerce] account, but you do not have an [!DNL Adobe ID], you can create one during the sign-in process.